-Refugees flooded the roads to escape the specter crawling from London’s grimy docklands into the wealthy districts.
-Any who could flee did so.
-Amongst that ragged stream was a single carriage jostling its way toward Meryton.
-Inside were the Darcy siblings accompanied by Charles and Caroline Bingley.
-They desperately sought the safety of Netherfield Park.
+Refugees flood the roads.
+A feared specter has escaped London’s grimy docklands and now threatens the wealthy districts.
+Amongst that ragged steam is a single carriage jostling its way toward Meryton.
+Inside are the Darcy siblings along with Charles and Caroline Bingley.
+They desperately seek the safety of Netherfield Park.

-For all their wealth, they could not evade the dark hand of smallpox.
-Bingley’s leasehold had been reduced to rubble as roving bands—maddened by fear—raped, pillaged, and burned.
+For all their riches, they could not evade the epidemic’s dark hand.
+Bingley’s leasehold had been reduced to rubble as roving bands raped, pillaged, and burned.
 The only sanctuary was Longbourn where, once installed, the Darcys and Bingleys were barred from leaving by a fortnight’s quarantine.

 Events converge with disease in The Longbourn Quarantine.
-Elizabeth Bennet and Fitzwilliam Darcy abandon their old prejudices in the face of grief and mourning.
-Their pride is set aside as Death hovers nearby.
-The couple forges ahead, knowing that love unexplored is love lost—that words must be said lest they remain unspoken in the time of epidemic.
+Elizabeth Bennet and Fitzwilliam Darcy abandon old prejudices to face grief and mourning.
+Pride is set aside as Death hovers nearby.
+The couple forges ahead knowing that love unexplored is love lost: that words must be said lest they remain unspoken in the time of smallpox.

 Leave a Reply